Complete Guide to Estate and Gift Taxation

 After reading Chapter 5, participants will be able to:

-1. Identify tax credits noting qualified computational expenses, limitations and restrictions.
+1. Identify tax credits specifying qualified computational expenses, limitations and restrictions.

 4. Identify business vehicle operating costs using (or switching between) the actual cost method or the standard mileage rate, recognize the importance of expense and mileage records, and specify depreciation traps when purchasing a vehicle.